healthinnovation/epi-rgee/content/installation.md

  </video>
 </center>

-After of the installation of the rgee dependences is necessary to have a registered acount on [Google Earth Engine]().
+After the installation of the rgee dependencies, you need to have a registered account on [Google Earth Engine](https://earthengine.google.com/).

----

 <img src="https://user-images.githubusercontent.com/23284899/151848117-90f4dcfc-13cb-413c-9802-0207e84f2c9f.png" width="25px" align="center"><b> Observation:</b>

-- _For register on Google Earth Engine only is necesarry to have a acount of gmail and answer short questions._
+- _To register on Google Earth Engine, you only need a gmail account and to answer a few short questions._

 ---

-Finally with your acount of gmail registered, you can authenticate and initialize in the Earth Engine R API.
+Finally, with your verified gmail account, you can authenticate and initialize the Earth Engine R API.

 <center>
  <video controls width="100%">